GracieHannah/customer_churn_prediction/README.md

 ## Practical Application

-The trained CatBoost model could be integrated into Interconnect's customer management system to support proactive retention strategies.
+The trained CatBoost model could be integrated into the telecom's customer management system to support proactive retention strategies.

 A potential workflow could include: